Why write a market research brief?

 Then, describe the purpose of, or expected outcomes from conducting this piece of work.
 Specifically, what decisions do you wish to make?
 Perhaps to revitalise your brand, or create a product or campaign?

-Market research objectives
+Market research objectives and needs

 Research method, scope of work, sample and guidelines

 Next, provide guidance on the nature of work required.
 This helps focus effort on what’s really important and get more for your research investment.
 Though do not be too prescriptive so as not to limit a creative response to your brief.